 The foremost objective of this investment program is the safety of the principal of those funds within the portfolios.
-Investment transactions shall seek to avoid capital losses, whether they are from securities defaults or erosion of market value.
+Investment transactions shall seek to keep capital losses at a minimum, whether they are from securities defaults or erosion of market value.
 To attain this objective, the City will maintain a diversified portfolio so that potential losses on individual securities do not exceed the income generated from the remainder of the portfolio.